Ludwig Ferdinand Huber

 In 1798, Huber returned to Germany, becoming editor in chief of Cotta's Allgemeine Zeitung in September.
 For political reasons, the newspaper moved from Tübingen via Stuttgart to Ulm, where Huber was given a title and an annual salary by the Elector of Bavaria in March 1804.
-After a journey to Leipzig and Göttingen, Huber fell ill and died on 24 December 1804.
+After a journey to Leipzig and Göttingen, Huber fell ill and died in December 1804.
+He was mostly forgotten after his death, and was considered of interest mostly as a friend of Schiller, Forster and de Charrière.
+Some of his literary criticism had long lasting importance, especially his reviews of Goethe's works.